Releasing Code Effectively with Source Control Organization

 As far as source control is concerned, where the repository exists doesn’t really matter.
 But what I’m going to be talking about here is specific to using Git.
 At any given time, we have three types of branches in our repository.
-These Include the master branch, release branches, and feature branches.
-The master branch is just the default branch and should always reflect what has been released to production.
+These Include the main branch, release branches, and feature branches.
+The main branch is just the default branch and should always reflect what has been released to production.
 This may seem obvious, but I’ve seen this at other organizations: a bug has been found in production that no one can figure out how to reproduce.
 Then, developers discover what was in production wasn’t what everyone thought it was.

 Let’s talk about the other two types, release and feature branches.

 In addition to the